mark3lau/london-tennis-club/README.md

 ## <u>8.
 Testing</u>

    ### **Code validation**
    HTML and CSS.
-A few errors were found when the codes were put through the W3C and Jigsaw validators that were easily fixed, these include certain property values that were incorrect and/or irrelevant.
+A few errors were found when the codes were put through the [W3C validator](https://validator.w3.org/) for HTML and [Jigsaw validator](https://jigsaw.w3.org/css-validator/) for CSS that were easily fixed, these include certain property values that were incorrect and/or irrelevant.

    ### **Test cases (user story based with screenshots)**

-   Desktop
+   #### **Desktop**

    Home page
    As the user is on the Home page, the user is shown a fixed header with a navigation bar, and a hero image that's stretched across the full width of the page with a cover text on top of the hero image.
 It's followed by a How it Works section describing the four steps of the process and a footer containing five social media links to Facebook, Instagram, Twitter, YouTube and LinkedIn.
 Hovering over each of these links, the icons will increase in size to show the user that it has been selected.
 Clicking each of these social media links will open the home page of the social media page on a separate page in a new tab.
 The footer links and actions apply to all four pages of the site.